Pimentoso/mini4wdchrono/README.md

 - Verify correct port and board
 - Navigate to File > Examples > Firmata > StandardFirmataPlus
 - Upload sketch onto board.
+- Done!

 When you launch Mini4WD Chrono, the small badge on the top right will be green and say "board connected".
 If you have problems, go to the configuration tab, change the USB port, save and reload the program.

+Some Arduino Nano clones may need the CH340 USB driver to be recognized.
+[You can download it here](https://sparks.gogo.co.nz/ch340.html).

 # Contributing